Caring For Your Dog’s Ears… Naturally

 Topical treatments can be used routinely, or on an as-needed basis, to clean the ears – usually by applying the product onto a piece of cotton wool and very gently wiping out excess wax and buildup.
 It’s essential not to push anything into the ear canal beyond the visible outer folds of the ear, because doing so can cause extreme and very painful damage to the delicate internal workings of the ear.
 Never poke Q Tips or anything else right inside the ear canal and don’t squirt or pour large volumes of these topical applications into the ears; a small amount on a cotton ball is usually sufficient.

-Calendula Lotion is nice product for topical use because it’s very healing and has wonderful healing properties, as does comfrey, which can also be applied to the ears.
+Calendula Lotion is a nice product for topical use because it’s very healing and has wonderful healing properties, as does comfrey, which can also be applied to the ears.

 Pulsatilla is helpful for acute flare-ups with sensitivity and redness, along with a yellowish discharge.
 Pulsatilla animals like to sit near open windows, hate getting their paws wet and won’t go out in the rain.
 They also tend to have a very sweet (and slightly needy) disposition.